-Ever the pastry fan, I made it my mission to seek out the best bakeries in Copenhagen during my trip last fall.
+Ever the pastry fan, I made it my mission to seek the best bakeries in Copenhagen during my visit.

-Fresh off several weeks in Sweden, where I adopted the fika tradition of a daily coffee and pastry, I was excited to see what the Danish capital had to offer.
+Fresh from Sweden, where I adopted the fika tradition of coffee and pastry, I was excited to see what the Danes had to offer.

 Copenhagen's restaurant scene has been red-hot since Noma rose to prominence.

-As alumni of one of the world's best restaurants strike out on their own, some have chosen to open bakeries in Copenhagen.
+As alumni of one of the world's best restaurants strike out on their own, some have opened bakeries in Copenhagen.

 Let's dive into the buttery goodness they've created.

 Emil Glaser, a former pastry chef at Noma, opened Juno the Bakery in December 2017 in the upscale Østerbro neighborhood.